weaponsforge/mongo-importex/README.md

 ## Content

 1. **main.bat**
-Windows batch script to automate switching of MongoDB database credentials for a faster database import `(mongodump)` process.
+Windows batch script to automate switching of MongoDB database credentials for a faster database export `(mongodump)`, import `(mongorestore)` and database drop process.